Rumba (Seattle, WA)

-Adam joined Bon Appétit in 2011 as editor in chief, and with his distinct point of view reinvented the food lifestyle category.
-With 22 National Magazine Award nominations, including wins in 2014 for General Excellence and Photography; 13 James Beard Foundation Journalism Award nominations, and 63 Society of Publication Designers nominations, he has made Bon Appétit the most decorated food brand in the industry.
-In 2014, as editorial director of Epicurious, he relaunched and re-branded the iconic cooking website.
+Adam Rapoport joined Bon Appétit in 2011 as editor in chief, and with his distinct point of view reinvented the food lifestyle category.
+With 28 National Magazine Award nominations, including wins in 2014 and 2017 for General Excellence; 22 James Beard Foundation Journalism Award nominations, and 74 Society of Publication Designers nominations, he has made Bon Appétit the most decorated food brand in the industry.
+As editorial director of Epicurious, he relaunched and re-branded the iconic cooking website.
 Under Adam’s leadership, Bon Appétit has soared to new digital heights.
-It boasts a robust video platform, the No. 1 food podcast on iTunes (which Adam hosts), and more than 1 million social followers each on Instagram, Facebook, and Twitter.
-Adam is a frequent guest on the TODAY show, CBS This Morning, and NPR.
-You can see what he’s eating, drinking, and wearing on Twitter, Instagram, and Snapchat @Rapo4
+It boasts a robust video platform, the No. 1 food podcast on iTunes (which Adam hosts), and more than 2 million social followers each on Instagram, Facebook, and Twitter.
+Adam is a frequent guest on the TODAY show, Good Morning America, and NPR.
+Follow him on Instagram @rapoport.

 Teardrop Lounge (Portland, OR)